dnsimple/dnsimple-support/content/articles/managing-external-zones.markdown

 # Managing External Zones

-From the Zones page, you can view your DNSimple zones alongside zones imported from [external DNS providers](/articles/external-dns-providers).
-Loading the Zones page also automatically imports new zones and their records from linked external DNS providers, if there are any.
+From the Zones page, you can view the refreshed state of your DNSimple zones alongside zones imported from [external DNS providers](/articles/external-dns-providers).

 <div class="section-steps" markdown="1">
 ##### Accessing the Zones page

 1. On the top-nav menu, click the <label>Domains</label> tab.

-1. Click on the menu icon next to the <label>Domains<label> heading.
+1. Click on the menu icon next to the <label>Domains</label> heading.

     ![Zones link](/files/zones-domains-link.png)

-1. In the popup menu, click on the <label>Zones<label> link, in order to navigate to the <label>Zones</label> page.
+1. In the popup menu, click on the <label>Zones</label> link, in order to navigate to the <label>Zones</label> page.

     ![Zones link menu](/files/zones-domains-link-menu.png)